microsoft/react-native-windows-samples/README.md

   </a>
 </p>

-This repository is a companion to the [React Native for Windows](https://github.com/microsoft/react-native-windows) repo and features sample React Native apps, components, and templates.
+This repository is a companion to the [React Native for Windows](https://github.com/microsoft/react-native-windows) and [React Native for macOS](https://github.com/microsoft/react-native-macos) repos.
+The content here features React Native sample apps, components, and templates for Windows, macOS and Duo.

 ## Contributions
 We welcome your contributions and suggestions!
 Most contributions require you to agree to a